ibm-cloud-docs/vpc/backup_service_vpc_s2s_auth.md

 1. Click **Authorize**.
 1. When you are returned to the **Manage authorizations** page, click **Create** again and follow the same steps to set up authorizations for the remaining services.

-### Creating cross-account authorization for the Enterprise
+### CCreating cross-account authorization for volume backups for the Enterprise
 {: #backup-s2s-auth-procedure-ui-enterprise}

 To allow an Enterprise administrator to manage backups centrally, the subaccounts must provide authorization for the Backup service of the Enterprise account to interact with the resources of the child accounts.